daviethedeveloper/Realidad-Virtual/FoundamentalelsRealidadVirtual/MovimientoContinuo/README.md

 * Add the Continuous Move provider to the scene to make sure it's action-based.
 This provider script is connected with the joystick of our hand controllers

+* Add the Locomotion System Component to the XR Origin - Drag and Drop the the XR Origin

 * Drag and drop the Locomotion System we just added onto the Continuous Move provider to connect them

 * Uncheck the Right hand actions since we only want to move with our Left Hand